 An in-depth study of placing propane and natural gas utilization equipment into service while controlling gas/air mixtures for proper combustion.
 Gas equipment installations including: clearance to combustibles; combustion, dilution and ventilation air requirements to determine if a space is confined or unconfined.
 Gas equipment venting, including venting categories, vent materials, vent sizing and clearances.
 Troubleshooting electrical circuits and control devices while measuring electrical quantities using an electrical meter.
 Identifying operating characteristics and components of common sensing devices will be covered.
 Gas pressure measurements including supply and appliance burner pressure detection will be discussed.
 Ignition safety systems including the 100 percent pilot safety shut-off and other electronic safety shut-off devices will be studied.
 Flue gas analysis and carbon monoxide detection will be included.
 National Fuel Gas Code as it relates to the above topics is also emphasized.
-Prerequisites: HVAC134, HVAC135.
+Prerequisites: HVAC134M, HVAC135M.

-HVAC243 DDC and Building Automation Controls I
+HVAC243M DDC and Building Automation Controls I

 Introduces electronic environmental and industrial control concepts and equipment to electricians, HVAC technicians and maintenance personnel.
 Covers basic subject matter such as: introduction to electronics; solid-state theory and devices; digital numbering systems; digital logic; and basic theory of analog and digital control devices and systems.
 The course then advances to: Computer System architecture; programmable logic controllers; direct digital control for total energy management systems; electronic controls for HVAC equipment; and industrial control devices and systems.
 Intended for students with prior training in electrical theory and practice with electrical equipment.
 A review of basic electrical theory precedes the other subject matter, but this review is intended as a brief refresher only and not as preparation for the course material to follow.
+Prerequisites: HVAC211M, HVAC212M, HVAC213M, HVAC223M, HVAC223M, HVAC223M, HVAC224M or permission of Department chair, HVAC Program Coordinator or full-time HVAC faculty.

-HVAC244 DDC and Building Automation Controls II
+HVAC244M DDC and Building Automation Controls II

 An advanced control systems course for students who have taken and passed HVAC 243, this course covers commercial/industrial control systems.
 Pneumatic, electrical and electronic control systems are covered, as well as associated subject matter such as variable frequency motor drives, variable air volume systems and heat recovery.
 The course then focuses on new technology building control systems.
 System controller types, analog and digital sensors and actuators in system configurations, data communications and systems interfacing, DDC systems strategies and troubleshooting methods and equipment will be covered in detail.
 There will be a significant amount of hands-on lab work.
 Every attempt is made to keep the material in this course as current as possible.
 This is an advanced course and provides the student with the knowledge, ability and experience to work confidently with existing control technology and adapt to new technology as it develops.
-Prerequisite: HVAC243 with a minimum grade of "C" or better.
+Prerequisite: HVAC243M with a minimum grade of "C" or better.

-HVAC299 HVAC Capstone
+HVAC299M HVAC Capstone

 Taken in a student's final semester of study, the HVAC Capstone provides students with an opportunity to synthesize the knowledge gained in their previous coursework.
 Students develop and personalize an individual research topic/project based on an area of interest within the HVAC industry.
 The individualized project will require students to demonstrate proficiency in research, critical thinking and communication as well as demonstrate positive work traits and customer skills.
-Prerequisite: HVAC211, HVAC212, HVAC213, HVAC214 and ENGL110.
+Prerequisite: ENGL110M.
+Corequisites: HVAC211M, HVAC212M, HVAC213M, HVAC221M, HVAC222M HVAC223M, HVAC224M.

-ID101 Interior Design Technology Studio I
+INTD101M Interior Design Technology Studio I

 Introduces students to the fundamental principles of design for the built environment through lecture and studio project sessions.
 Explores the process of designing for commercial, public and residential interiors.
 Students will learn basic skill sets and methods for arriving at functional and creative design solutions.
 Using critical thinking in the design process is a major focus.
-Corequisite: ID102.
+Corequisite: INTD102M.